adrian154/blog/blogposts/mcmap.md

-If you've ever read any of my past blogposts, you'll know that I often lament the fact that much of the Internet still runs on IPv4.
-Still, with greater IPv6 adoption looming on the horizon, I decided to do something that I've always wanted to do: scan the public Internet for Minecraft servers.
+If you've ever read any of my other blogposts, you'll know that I often lament the fact that much of the Internet still runs on IPv4.
+Still, IPv6's sluggish rollout has some benefits; namely, because almost 100% of the Internet supports IPv4, I can do something I've always been curious about: scan the entire public Internet for Minecraft servers.

-*That can't possibly be possible*, you might say.
+*That can't possibly be possible!*, you might say.
 Well, it's actually not as Herculean a task as it seems.
 IPv4 addresses are 32 bits long, so there are around four billion possible IP addresses.
 Some of these are reserved for things like private networks or multicast, leaving us with about 3,970,693,888 hosts to scan.
 At 20,000 hosts/second, we'll have scanned every publicly accessible IP in under three days.

 # Building the Scanner

 I'm not a very patient person, so I knew that much of my time spent working on this project would be devoted towards making it go *fast*.
 I had already tried an experiment like this once, using NodeJS to manually connect to every single IP in 0.0.0.0/0.
 However, the scan took five days to complete, and after it finished I accidentally deleted half the data in a stupid blunder which I will never forgive myself for.
 This time, I started by finding the fastest TCP port scanner available, which brought me to [MASSCAN](https://github.com/robertdavidgraham/masscan).

 MASSCAN is a TCP port scanning tool created by [Robert David Graham](https://github.com/robertdavidgraham).
 It's distinguished from its port-scanning siblings like `nmap` by the fact that it can go *really* fast: up to 25 million packets per second, enough to scan the entire IPv4 Internet in just five minutes.
-It achieves this ludicrously high speed by implementing a stripped-down TCP/IP stack, tailored for porst scanning.
-It can also conduct basic interactions with a scanned server to retrieve information about the services running on that port, retrieving what masscan refers to as a "banner".
+It achieves this ludicrously high speed by implementing a stripped-down TCP/IP stack in userspace, tailored for port scanning.
+(Userspace networking is one of the many ingredients in the [C10M sauce](http://c10m.robertgraham.com/p/manifesto.html).)
+MASSCAN can also conduct basic interactions with a scanned server to retrieve information about the services running on that port, retrieving what masscan refers to as a "banner".
 This makes it perfect for our purposes.

 Unsurprisingly, masscan doesn't come with Minecraft support out of the box.
 No problem, we can implement it ourselves.
 I started by brushing up on the Minecraft protocol, for which [wiki.vg](https://wiki.vg/Main_Page) is an invaluable reference.